 The content of the paper is organised as follows.
-In Section 2, we develop some key technical results (Lemma \ref{commutation2} and Lemma \ref{commutation3}) for the proof in later sections.
-In particular, we establish some nilHecke analogues of the well-known Pieri formula and Jacobi-Trudi formula (Proposition \ref{pieri1} and Proposition \ref{Jacobi2}).
-As an application, we show that in Theorem \ref{maintheorem1} and Corollary \ref{maincor1} that up to a sign, the bases for the center of $\HH_{\ell,n}^{(0)}$ obtained in \cite[Theorem 3.7]{HuLiang} are the evaluation of the Schur (symmetric) polynomials $s_{\rho(\blam)}(x_1,\cdots,x_n)$ at $x_1:=y_1, \cdots, x_n:=y_n$.
-In Section 3, we first use the nilHecke analogues of the Jacobi-Trudi formula obtained in Section 2 to build some analogues of the Jacobi-Trudi formula for the elements $\{b_{\lambda}\}$.
-Then using the Giambelli formula for the Schubert class basis element we give the proof of the main result Proposition \ref{mainthprop2} which constructs an isomorphism between $\Hc^*(\mathbb{G}_{n,\ell-n},\Z)$ and the natural $\Z$-form $B$ of the basic algebra of $\HH_{\ell,n}^{(0)}$ that sending the Schubert class basis elements to $b_\blam$ basis elements.
-In Section 4, we first present a similar isomorphism between $\Hc^*(\mathbb{G}_{\ell-n,n},\Z)$ and the natural $\Z$-form $B$ of the basic algebra of $\HH_{\ell,n}^{(0)}$ that sending the Schubert class basis elements to $b_\blam$ basis elements.
-Then we use it to characterize explicitly the image of any Schubert class element $(a_1,\cdots,a_{n})$ under some natural isomorphism between $\Hc^*(\mathbb{G}_{n,\ell-n},\Z)$ and $\Hc^*(\mathbb{G}_{\ell-n,n},\Z)$.
+In Section 2, we first introduce some definitions and notations.
+After recalling some basic knowledge about nilHecke algebras, we then identify (up to a sign) the center element $z_{\blam}$ defined in \cite[Definition 3.3]{HuLiang} with the evaluation of the Schur symmetric polynomials $s_{\rho(\blam)}(x_1,\cdots,x_n)$ at $x_1:=y_1, \cdots, x_n:=y_n$.
+In Section 3, we establish the Pieri formula and Jacobi-Trudi formula for the elements $\{b_{\lambda}\mid\lam\in\P_n\}$, where $\P_n$ is the set of partitions $\lam$ with length $\ell(\lam)\leq n$.
+Using the Giambelli formula for the Schubert class basis element, we give the proof of the main result Proposition \ref{mainthprop2} which constructs an isomorphism between $\Hc^*(\mathbb{G}_{n,\ell},\Z)$ and the natural $\Z$-form $B$ of the basic algebra of $\HH_{\ell,n}^{(0)}$ sending the Schubert class basis elements to the $b(\blam)$ (denoted by $b_{\blam}$ in \cite{HuLiang}) basis elements.
+In Section 4, we first present a similar isomorphism between $\Hc^*(\mathbb{G}_{\ell-n,\ell},\Z)$ and the natural $\Z$-form $B$ of the basic algebra of $\HH_{\ell,n}^{(0)}$ that sending the Schubert class basis elements to $b(\blam)$ basis elements.
+Then we use it to characterize explicitly the image of any Schubert class element $(a_1,\cdots,a_{n})$ under some natural isomorphism between $\Hc^*(\mathbb{G}_{n,\ell},\Z)$ and $\Hc^*(\mathbb{G}_{\ell-n,\ell},\Z)$.
 As an application, we get a second version of Giambelli formula for Schubert classes in Corollary \ref{lastcor}.